-3. Record everything.
+3. Document everything.

 Document all communications with the CO, as well as any instructions or guidance provided by the Government about the availability of government personnel, facilities, and other resources that you need to perform your contracts.
-If any funding lapse does occur, keep detailed records of all work your employees perform under all your contracts.
+If a shutdown does occur, keep detailed records of all work your employees perform under all your contracts as well as the impacts on the schedule for performance.
 Where feasible, consider creating new accounting/time-charging codes for these periods-especially to capture time spent winding down idled contracts and starting them back up.
 Track other costs as well, such as expenses incurred to bring home idled employees from remote locations.

-Also record your efforts to minimize any costs incurred as a result of a funding lapse.
-For example, although you may re-deploy or furlough some idled employees, re-deploying other employees-and then deploying them back to their original workstation-may be prohibitively expensive.
+It is also important to document your efforts to minimize any costs incurred due to the shutdown.
+For example, although you may re-deploy or furlough some idled employees, re-deploying other employees may be prohibitively expensive.
 To the extent practical, the rationale for these tradeoffs should be documented.
-By keeping these records, you will be prepared to support your organization's requests for compensation after the Government has resumed normal operations.
+By keeping these records, you will have support for requests for equitable adjustment after the Government resumes normal operations.

-4. Plan for delayed competition and award of contracts in your pipeline.
+4. Plan for delayed competition and award of contracts.

 Your planning should consider future contract awards.
-During a funding lapse, the Government cannot obligate annual funds to commence performance on new contracts.
+During a shutdown, the Government cannot obligate annual funds to commence performance on new contracts.
 As a result, new contracts may not be awarded and options may not be exercised without the sort of disclaimer found at FAR 52.232-18, Availability of Funds.
 Yet even where funding is available under one of the exceptions listed above, it is possible that agencies may furlough some or all of the employees who issue solicitations, evaluate proposals, and make award decisions.

 As a result, some proposals that your organization has submitted may not be reviewed during a shutdown and may be awarded much later than you anticipate.